ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_2.md

 Knowledge of SQL and basic statistics is a valuable tool for the data analyst.
 It eliminates the need to rely on dedicated software packages to perform preliminary statistical analysis using PostgreSQL.

-The built-in functions used for data analysis are listed under **Aggregate Functions** in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-aggregate.html).
+The built-in functions used in this article are listed under **Aggregate Functions** in the [official PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-aggregate.html).

 ### Learn More